nvando/Notes/Deployment.md

 Although Gunicorn is running now, requests from the outside world will not reach it yet.
 It can only be communicated with through the localhost IP.
 Therefore, Nginx needs to be configured first to forward requests to Gunicorn.

 In addition, Gunicorn doesn't only need to be started up, it needs to be running continously, even after a restart of the server due to updates or a power outage for instance.
 This can be done by creatig and starting a systemd service.
+A daemon  is a program that runs continuously and exists for the purpose of handling periodic service requests that a computer system expects to receive.